 Grant access from outside a service perimeter using access levels (optional).

 An access policy collects the service perimeters and access levels you create for your Organization.
 An Organization can only have one access policy.

-When service perimeters are created and managed using the VPC Service Controls page of the GCP Console, you do not need to create an access policy.
+When service perimeters are created and managed using the VPC Service Controls page of the Cloud Console, you do not need to create an access policy.